-"Variance" means the modification of the regulations of this title by the board, acting in accordance with specified criteria.
+"Variance" means the modification of the terms of this ordinance to a particular piece of property which because of special circumstances, is deprived of privileges enjoyed by other properties of the same zone and which modification remedies the disparity in privileges. regulations of this title by the board, acting in accordance with specified criteria.